deciduously/deciduously-com-clj/README.md

 This takes about four minutes to run, longer the first time as boot gathers dependencies - go put on a nice hot cup of your favorite kind of tea.
-The resulting folder can then be used as described in Usage at `dist/`. `make release` will produce a compressed archive at `release/deciduously-com-0.1.3-bundle.tar.xz`.
+The resulting folder can then be used as described in "Run" at `dist/`. `make release` will produce a compressed archive at `release/deciduously-com-0.1.3-bundle.tar.xz`.
 Run `make help` for a list of all available make targets.
 #### Hack
 `boot -h` for the full list of available tasks.
 I define the following in